The journey is just as important as the destination and it should be just as fun.

 I started writing Lost Long, Book I of what would become a four-part series.

-I self-published Lost Long on Amazon, but didn’t put in the work to find its audience as I started writing Book II, Wandering.
+I self-published Lost Long on Amazon, but didn’t put in the work to find its audience as I started writing Book II, Enemies Eternal.

-I finished Wandering and self-published it on Amazon for a few weeks, but decided to take it down and finish the series.
+I finished Enemies Eternal and self-published it on Amazon for a few weeks, but decided to take it down and finish the series.

 I started writing Book III, Alive Again.

-I finished Book III, Alive Again, and started writing Book IV, The Ravages.
+I finished Book III, Alive Again, and started writing Book IV, Heavy Heart.

-I finished The Ravages and with it, The Road to Ragnarök.
+I finished Heavy Heart and with it, The Road to Ragnarök.
 I’ll relaunch Lost Long on September 3 and Books II-IV will follow in October, November and December.
 When I retire from DWT at the end of the year, I’ll start writing the next series.